Reader, I’d like you to meet Spiteful Gillian.

 I’ve also learned that naming her helps to tame her.
 And so does this little process (which I learned from the excellent Molly Fisk, and which I’m sure I’ve written about before):

-First, I tell her what’s true:” You’re right, Spiteful Gillian, I’m no Louise Gluck.”
+First, I tell her what’s true:” You’re right, Spiteful Gillian, I’m no Louise Glück.”
+The Inner Critic loves to be appeased.

-Then I tell her what’s not true: “However, Spiteful Gillian, I have my own voice and my own poems to write.”
+Then I tell her what’s not true: “However, Spiteful Gillian, I’m not even trying to be Louise Glück!
+I have my own voice and my own poems to write.”

 I realize I’m probably going to be living with Spiteful Gillian for the rest of my life.
 But by naming her, by letting her in and talking with her, by drawing her and hanging her up by my writing desk, I have learned to tame her over the years.